pkt-cash/ns-projects/readme.md

 ### Early submission
 If you submit early then the Network Steward team might provide feedback but others can also see your project proposal.
 If you submit at the deadline then the project will be secret up until the end, but it will be evaluated as it is.
-It is probably better to submit early, but